AdobeDocs/learning-manager.en/help/migrated/instructors/feature-summary/modules.md

 ## Evaluate checklist module {#evaluate-checklist-module}

-After the learner takes the course, the Instructor sees the checklist module on the Submissions/Checklists page in the&nbsp;**Modules **section.&nbsp;This page contains all the activity checklist modules along with the activity submission modules
+After the learner takes the course, the Instructor sees the checklist module on the Submissions/Checklists page in the **Modules **section.
+This page contains all the activity checklist modules along with the activity submission modules
 for which reviews are due.
 For each module, the number of learners is displayed for who the evaluation is due.

 On the page below, you can view modules of type **Submission **and **Checklist**.
 For this example, we shall use Checklist module.

 ![](assets/modules-list.png)

-Click on the Checklist module.&nbsp;On the **Checklist **page, you see the following:
+Click on the Checklist module.
+On the **Checklist **page, you see the following:

 * The name of the module
 * The name of the course